Terminology:Common punctuation symbols

 -

-Hyphen or minus signAlthough they are typographically different, the hyphen and minus sign are generally accepted as interchangeable.
+Hyphen or minus signAlthough typographically different, the hyphen and minus sign are generally accepted as interchangeable:

-• The hyphen joins two or more words (eg compound word such as "blue-green").
-It's used without spaces before or after the hyphen.
+• The hyphen joins two or more words (eg compound words such as “blue-green”) and is used without spaces before or after the hyphen

-• Used to indicate inclusive numbers (eg pages 32–33) or inclusive date ranges (eg 9–12 June).
-It's used without spaces before or after the en dash.
+• Used to indicate inclusive numbers (eg pages 32–33) or inclusive date ranges (eg 9–12 June) and is used without spaces before or after the en dash

 _